DSD-ESDC-EDSC/pass/docs/pass_config.md

 - `FILE`: "true" or "false" depending on whether a log file should be created or not (text).
 - `FILE_PATH`: The file path and name to create a log file (text).

+### BASEMAP
+- `TOKEN`: Currently the UI depends on providing a basemap token from Mapbox.
+You can add a token by creating a [Mapbox Studio](https://www.mapbox.com/) account.

 ### HTML

 This object stores the text that appears on the web app's user interface.
 Refer to `config_template.json` for details on what each key/value should be.